top of page

 2027

-How has IICA integrated NbS into its projects?
-Sustainable use of natural resources: Sites with potential for tourism services such as waterfalls, caves and trails have been mapped, promoting the alternative and sustainable use of these resources.
-Environmental conservation and recovery practices: The Conscious Tourism initiative seeks to rescue and strengthen the natural and cultural heritage of the community, incorporating ecosystem-based adaptation practices.
-What lessons can you share about collaborating with farmers to implement NbS? •The leading role of development stakeholders in diagnosis, planning and management is key to the participation, commitment and appropriation of sustainable processes.
+Sustainable use of natural resources: Sites with potential for tourism services, such as waterfalls, caves, and trails, have been mapped, promoting alternative and sustainable use of these resources.
+Environmental conservation and restoration practices: The Conscious Tourism initiative seeks to preserve and strengthen the community's natural and cultural heritage by incorporating ecosystem-based adaptation practices.

 bottom of page